-The Area Agency on Aging (AAA)/Aging and Disability Resource Center (ADRC) may provide a direct service (supportive service, nutrition service, or in-home service) only when, in the judgment of the Lieutenant Governor's Office on Aging (LGOA) Director, it is necessary to ensure an adequate supply of such service and if the AAA/ADRC can provide the service more economically and with comparable quality.
-Any direct service requires written approval from the LGOA Director and must meet all requirements of the Older Americans Act (OAA) and the LGOA.
+The AAA may provide a direct service (supportive service such as transportation, nutrition service, or in-home service) only when, in the judgment of the LGOA Director, it is necessary to ensure an adequate supply of such service and if the AAA can provide the service more economically and with comparable quality.
+All requests must be made in writing to the LGOA Director.
+Any direct service provided by the AAA requires written approval from the LGOA Director and must meet all requirements of the OAA and the LGOA.